107 Report Card Comments to Use and AdaptAll Posts

 Feel free to move on and return to those students periodically or as you find the right language to express your insights.

-While every report card comment is ultimately about your student, think of your students’ parents as much as possible and offer suggestions for their participation.
+While every report card comment is ultimately about your student, think of your students’ parents or guardians as much as possible and offer suggestions for their participation.

 As you make note of your students’ strengths and weaknesses, endeavor to include practical insights into how parents can involve and support their child at home.
 If possible, make reference to how you use differentiated instruction to support the student in question.